MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/show-ingestion-mapping-command.md

 ## Syntax

-Use the following syntax to view a specific mapping based on the mapping name.
+View a specific mapping based on the mapping name:

 `.show` [`table`|`database`] *EntityName* `ingestion` `mapping` *MappingName*

-Use the following syntax to view all mappings of a certain type or all mappings for the specified table or database.
+View all mappings or mappings of a certain type:

 `.show` [`table`|`database`] *EntityName* `ingestion` [ *MappingKind* ] `mappings`